actuary/premeno-frontend/README.md

 their options.
 It is not intended to replace the advice of a doctor, it is instead intended to facilitate shared decision making between a doctor and their patient.

-This is the repository from the backend of the Mascot app.
+This is the repository from the frontend of the Mascot app.
 The backend, and further information, can be found [here](https://github.com/actuary/premeno-backend).

 ### Folder structure